 - Turkana Basin Insitute (TBI)

 - The Turkana Basin Institute is an international research institute to facilitate research and education in paleontology, archaeology and geology in the Turkana Basin of Kenya.
 The goals of the institute include building and maintaining three field research facilities surrounding Lake Turkana that will operate all year and support research and educational activities, including field schools.
 Professor Richard Leakey is Chairman of the Board of Trustees of the institute, Professor Lawrence Martin (Department of Anthropology and Dean of the Graduate School) is Director, Research Professor Meave Leakey is Director of Field Research and Research Assistant Professor Louise Leakey is Director of Field Education.
-Associate Professor John Shea and Assistant Professor Elisabeth Hildebrand are in the process of developing a field school to begin in the summer of 2009.
+TBI organizes Study Abroad Field Courses every fall and spring semester.